civio/medicamentalia/_articles/vaccines/success.en.md

 Mario Martínez works for the Revolving Fund of the Pan American Health Organization (PAHO), a pooled purchasing system for vaccines amongst Latin American countries.
 He has spent years in this "business", as he calls it and with the memory of how **diseases that have been practically eradicated today could decimate entire generations just a few years ago**, he is worried by the lack of confidence in vaccines amongst certain segments of the population.
 "A mistake in this field could destroy the past hundred years of successes".
 Since Edward Jenner used cowpox to create a vaccine against the smallpox and coined the word vaccine -from the Latin 'vacca' for cow-, in the late 18th century, there have been many such achievements.

 <div class="container-right">
-{% include video-container.html videoid="_hSgScxpsWE" credit="Vídeo: Manuel Penados" %}
+{% include video-container.html videoid="rlhljqMpTBQ" credit="Vídeo: Manuel Penados" %}
 </div>

 In 1980, nearly two centuries after Jenner's experiments, **smallpox was officially eradicated worldwide**.
 That was the end of the disease, a serious infection that caused fever, covered the body with rashes and bumps and carried a high mortality rate.